jackxxu/chrome-csv-view/README.md

 # Hash Tran UI

-This is a chrome extension that provides a tabular UI for viewing (currently) hash tran csv files.
+This is a chrome extension that provides a tabular UI for viewing csv files.

 <img src="csv_table.png" width="500px"/>